Mantronix: The Incredible Sound Machine

 Mantronix's final release, with vocalist Jade Trini replacing D.J.
 D, was The Incredible Sound Machine in 1991.
 Grammy Award-nominated neo soul singer/songwriter Angie Stone co-wrote seven of the eleven tracks that appeared on The Incredible Sound Machine.
-The Incredible Sound Machine, which tended to favor R&B, new jack swing, and dance music over hip hop, was considered both a critical and commercial disappointment.
+The Incredible Sound Machine, which tended to favor R&B, new jack swing and dance music over hip-hop, was considered both a critical and commercial disappointment.
 Shortly after a European tour and promotion related to the release of The Incredible Sound Machine, the group disbanded, and Mantronik left the music industry altogether for seven years.

-Kurtis Mantronik resurfaced in Europe in the late 1990s, producing house- and techno-music artists, and remains active in pop-oriented electronic music.
+Mantronik resurfaced in Europe in the late 1990s, producing house and techno artists, and remains active in pop-oriented electronic music.

 2023–present

-Kurtis Mantronik reformed Mantronix in 2023.
-He produced and jointly released three hip-hop songs that featured New York hip hop emcee Bruse Wane.
-The songs "Money Talks", "Era of the AI", and "When the Doves Fly" were jointly released by Mantronik on his Mantronix Classics Label; and Bruse Wane's Wane Enterprises Label.
+Mantronik reformed Mantronix in 2023.
+He produced and jointly released three hip-hop songs that featured New York hip-hop emcee Bruse Wane.
+The songs "Money Talks", "Era of the AI" and "When the Doves Fly" were jointly released by Mantronik on his Mantronix Classics Label and Wane's Wane Enterprises Label.
 Mantronik produced directed and edited three music videos for all three songs.
 They appeared on his Mantronix official YouTube channel.
 He also began doing production work for Bronx rapper Just-Ice.

-Mantronix has been active as of 2023 and continues to regularly release singles under a category he calls "Arena Rap" specifically with Just-Ice.
-Both artists have released tracks titled "Rockin Worldwide,” “Don't Bring Me Nothing Soft,” and “A Long Time.”
-Mantronix has also remixed and released a rework of Debbie Deb’s "When I Hear Music", "Needle to the Groove 2025 & Beyond,” and "Not Just Knee Deep" by Funkadelic.
+Mantronix has been active as of 2023 and continues to regularly release singles under a category he calls Arena Rap specifically with Just-Ice.
+Both artists have released tracks titled "Rockin Worldwide,” “Don't Bring Me Nothing Soft” and “A Long Time.”
+Mantronix has also remixed and released a rework of Debbie Deb’s "When I Hear Music", "Needle to the Groove 2025 & Beyond” and "Not Just Knee Deep" by Funkadelic.
 Mantronix and Just-Ice released their first track in many years called "Get Your Drink On, Get Your Freak On" which is a reworking of “Cold Gettin’ Dumb.”
-Mantronix has stated in many recent interviews that he believes “Cold Gettin’ Dumb” to be one of the most perfect beats he has ever produced.
-It was originally played live in the studio with Just-Ice recording vocals as the beat was never sequenced.
-Mantronix stated that the track only took 20 minutes to produce start to finish, but is a beat he still believes to be a perfect beat.
+Mantronik has said in interviews that “Cold Gettin’ Dumb” is among his favorite beats he has produced.
+It was originally played live in the studio with Just-Ice recording vocals, as the beat was never sequenced, and took about 20 minutes to produce.
+Since 2023, Mantronix's new material has been released primarily through YouTube Music, YouTube and Bandcamp.

-Mantronix work from 2023 to present can be found on YouTube Music, YouTube, and BandCamp with a steady output of new work each year.
-It remains to be seen whether Mantronix will continue to produce tracks with Bruse Wane or pivot to working with Just-Ice as a full member of the group moving forward.